milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Izumi: "Ah, well. . ."

-*Izumi averts his gaze, his eyes falling on the trail of steam rising lazily from his cup.
-Unspoken words and unresolved emotions are conveyed in his expression, but his lips don't move.*
+*Izumi averts his gaze, his eyes settling on the trail of steam rising lazily from his cup.
+Unspoken words and unresolved emotions flicker across his expression, but his lips remain still.*

-*Finally, he speaks, his soft voice tinged with a hint of melancholy.*
+*He hesitates for a moment, searching for the right words.
+Finally, he speaks, his voice soft and tinged with a hint of vulnerability.*

 Izumi: "Would you care to listen to my story?"